keptn/keptn.github.io/content/docs/0.5.0/usecases/deployments-with-quality-gates/index.md

 * **Phase 1**: Deploying, testing and evaluating the test in the *dev* stage:
     * **helm-service**: This service deploys the new artifact to *dev*.
     * **jmeter-service**: This service runs a basic health check and a functional tests in *dev*.
 Afterwards, this service sends an event of type `sh.keptn.events.tests-finished`.
     * **pitometer-service**: This service picks up the event and evaluates the test runs based on the  performance signature.
-Since in the *dev* environment, only functional tests are executed, the pitometer-service will mark the test run as successful (functional failures would have been detected by the **jmeter-service**).
+Since in the *dev* environment only functional tests are executed, the pitometer-service will mark the test run as successful (functional failures would have been detected by the **jmeter-service**).
     * **gatekeeper-service**: This service promotes the artifact to the next stage, i.e., *staging*.

 * **Phase 2**: Deploying, testing and evaluating the test in the *staging* stage: